krishan-here/examport/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+for running this app follow these steps.

+STEP 1: Download & Install node.js ref: https://nodejs.org/en/download/

+STEP 2: Install angular cli by run this command on cmd: npm install -g @angular/cli

+STEP 3: clone this repo by run this command: git clone https://github.com/krishan-here/examport.git

+STEP 4: go to examport folder by run this command: cd examport/

+STEP 5: run this command: ng serve

+STEP 6: go to browser and type url: http://localhost:4200/